bertob/guadec2021-slides/README.md

-# las2021-slides
+# guadec2021-slides
-Slides for my LAS 2021 talk about adaptive apps
+Slides for my GUADEC 2021 talk about adaptive apps

 ## Abstract
 Over the past few years we have laid the foundation for an ecosystem of GNOME apps that work seamlessly across form factors, from phones to desktops and everything in between.
 There are now dozens of core and third party apps using these new adaptive widgets and design patterns, and most new apps are adaptive from day one.